DREAM Board of Directors

 Betsy Fitzgerald (Vice Chair, Governing Board)

-Betsy Fitzgerald is the Vice President of Leadership Giving and Major Gifts at United Way of Central Georgia and Principal at Consultant for Arts and Nonprofit Organizations.
+Betsy Fitzgerald is a local harpist and music teacher.
 An Atlanta native, Ms. Fitzgerald lives in Macon, Ga. with her husband Keith and daughter Isabelle.
 She earned a Bachelor of Music in Harp Performance from the Eastman School of Music, one of the nation’s top music conservatories, and studied harp performance at the graduate level at the University of Cincinnati’s College-Conservatory of Music.
 She also holds a Masters Degree in Arts Administration from Goucher College (Towson, MD).

 Myrtle Habersham (Secretary, Governing Board)